Friday, 30 January 2026

 Football Cups Football cups have the following sub sections

-1. Metal Cups
+1. European Cups

 Football Figures Football figures are broken down into the following sub sections